sviktam1/draves-ai-jekyll/_features/2_academic.md

   programming.
 </p>
 <p>
-  In the 90s he also created software artworks that won top prizes such as Prix Ars Electronica, ZKM, and Art Futura.
+  In the 90s he created software artworks that won top prizes such as Prix Ars Electronica, ZKM, and Art Futura.
 These infinite and interactive animations went on to appear on MoMA.org, at LACMA, and are in collections including the 21c Museum Hotel and the Simons